-depending on consciousness.
+Continue with appropriate measures depending on consciousness.

-- Check Consciousness (talk to loudly and clearly, touch at the shoulder) - If unconscious: Call emergency services for help and inform other people of the happening (shout for HELP).
+- Ensure own safety! - Check Consciousness (talk to loudly and clearly, touch at the shoulder) - If unconscious: Call emergency services for help and inform other people of the happening (shout for HELP).
 Observe where the nearest AED is (watch out for signs) and command someone to get it. - Turn person on their back - Open the airway (turn the head back) - Check Breathing (10 seconds.
 See, hear, feel) - no normal breathing, including gasping -> CPR or CPR with AED, see corresponding themes - normal breathing -> recovery position, protect against heat loss, regularly check vitals

-Check normal breathing and know the dangers of non-normal breathing
+Check normal breathing and know the dangers of non-normal breathing Learning results:

-Recognise:

-Know the signs of breathing/non- breathing and the dangers of non- normal breathing.
+Know the signs of breathing/non-breathing and the dangers of non-normal breathing.

-Evaluate:

 Determine breathing of the person: listen - see - feel.

-Act: